A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 update them, or delete them when you no longer use them.

-In the same vein, consider limiting spam on the sites you manage.
+Along the same line, consider limiting spam on the sites you manage.
 To do this, the easiest solution is to enable Akismet, which is bundled by default on each WordPress installation.

 With this, you should avoid: